khaidarovs/particle_filter_project/README.md

 #### normalize_particles & resample_particles

 - In order to normalize the weightings of the particles, we would add up all the weightings and then divide each separate weighting by the total, thus normalizing it.
-We would resample the particles with the proportional to the weights with replacement.
-We will check if after resampling the larger weighted particles are more preserved than the lower weighted particles.
+We would resample the particles proportionally to the weights with replacement.
+We will check if after resampling, the larger weighted particles are more preserved than the lower weighted particles.

 #### update_estimated_robot_pose